martinlevesque/mini-spend-tracker/README.md

 - Minimalistic HTTP server, to add daily spendings per category.
 - A dashboard allows to display the current month spendings per category, and the spendings variations over previous months.
 - Rule patterns can be created allowing to simply add spendings coming from bank statements.
+Rule patterns can be created under "Add new spendings".

 Example rule pattern:
 ```